 Putting It All Together

-Half-finished songs don’t just sit quietly on your hard drive—they actively steal energy, confidence, and time.
-But with a few mindset shifts and systems:
+Half-finished songs don't just sit quietly on your hard drive.
+They actively steal energy, confidence, and time.
+A few mindset shifts and systems turn that around:

 - Close mental loops with a one-sentence note